 - If you are a huge fan of carbohydrates, you’ll find this plan too restrictive.

-- Lastly, if your vegetarian, this is not a valid option.
+- Lastly, if you are a vegetarian, this is not a valid option.

 So if the Keto diet is bad for you and your lifestyle, don’t worry, there are plenty of other options out there.

 What About the Long-Term Effects of a Low Carb Keto Diet?

 The latest research shows the jury is still out for the long-term effects of a low carb ketogenic diet.
 The concern seems to be hepatic lipid accumulation.

 But the controls for this outcome are not strict enough to reference.
 If you’re considering this option long-term and have concerns.
 I suggest a yearly review of your blood chemistry.
 That’s always a good practice anyway.